ToxicDonkeyButts/fifth-equilux/Spells/Clairvoyance.md

 **Range:** 1 mile

-**Components:** V, S, M (a focus worth at least 100 gp, either a jeweled horn for hearing or a glass eye for seeing)
+**Components:** V, S, M (a jeweled horn for hearing or a glass eye for seeing, worth at least 100 gp)

 **Duration:** Concentration, up to 10 minutes